cattymod/previous/README.md

 # CattyMod

-### ⚠️ Warning: This repository has been archived.
+### ⚠️ Warning: This repository is no longer maintained.
 Please check out [cattymod/scratch-gui](https://github.com/cattymod/scratch-gui)

 ---
 **CattyMod** is a cool, custom Scratch mod I made using the Scrooch 3 framework.